 What would you enjoy?
 Would it be homemade or bought?

-Christmas is just around the corner and no one’s even gotten to this possible ‘Deep Impact’ date so I’m taking a different route then all this ginger floating through the blogosphere I instead decided to give you a recipe that you can share with plenty of others and it doesn’t have any spices in it at all.
+Christmas is just around the corner and no one’s even gotten to this possible ‘Deep Impact’ date so I’m taking a different route then all this floating through the blogosphere; instead baking some cookies for you to give a go in your own kitchen before this all implodes.

 Trust me, you want to share these, even if they aren’t your first choice for your last meal.
 They have sweet and savory in one, why not make it your last bite before it all ends.